How Allergic Reactions Work

 that might interfere with skin testing for an adequate period of

 time.
 This includes antihistamines and other medications with an anticholinergic effect on the body including some antidepressants and certain

 anti-acid stomach medications.
 Ask about your current medications

 when scheduling your appointment for skin testing.
-Check
+Do not arbitrarily stop

-with the doctor who put you on antidepressants before stopping antidepressant
+antidepressants.
+Check with the doctor who put you on antidepressants before changing those

 Ignore the symptoms.
 This is fine if the